LASIK Eye Surgery

 Making an investment in laser vision correction can end up saving you money in the long run.
 Not to mention, it will actually address and correct the root cause of your blurry vision.

 At Cornea Associates of Texas, we offer free laser correction surgery consultations, so that our patients are one step closer to clear vision.
-Reach out to one of our three Texas offices in Dallas, Plano, and Fort Worth, or call:
+Reach out to our Dallas, TX, office or call:

 (214) 692-0146